 2) Security

 This ensures the security of your systems and data from unauthorized access and protects your systems from viruses, malware, and other cyber threats.
-Managed service providers make sure that all updates are implemented and install security software to help keep the system safe.
+Managed service providers ensure the implementation of all updates and install security software to enhance system security.

 3) Support Services